 - Ready to shoot: Has an integrated lens, whereas the X-E3 necessitates an extra lens.

 - More compact: Is smaller (113x64mm vs 121x74mm) and will fit more readily into a bag.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was introduced at a lower price, despite coming with a build-in lens.

-If the count of relative strengths (bullet points above) is taken as a measure, the X70 comes out slightly ahead of the X-E3 (6 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X70 comes out slightly ahead of the X-E3 (6 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 |Fujifilm X70 (⇒ lft)||-||76/100||4.5/5||4/5||4.5/5||2016||799||latest||check|

 |Fujifilm X-T20 (⇒ lft | rgt)||HiRec||82/100 Silver||5/5||..||4.5/5||2017||899||latest||check|